 However, finding the best first handgun can be a challenge.
 While many women are well practiced in where to buy the best jewelry, purses, and clothes, when it comes to guns, we can feel completely lost.

-Buying your first gun doesn’t have to be complicated, or overwhelming.
+Buying the best first handgun for you doesn’t have to be complicated, or overwhelming.
 Go ahead, take a deep breath, because we’re going to break this down for you.

 When it comes to choosing the best handgun for first time buyers, it’s all about choosing a weapon that’s simple to use, fits your hand well, and is concealable.
 After all, you’re using a firearm for self defense—so you need it to be with you as often as possible.

 In this article we’ll introduce guns for beginners that will help you learn to shoot the easy way.
 I mean, you could learn to drive on a stick shift, but wouldn’t it be so much easier to learn on an automatic?